Gorgoroth's first demo, A Sorcery Written in Blood, is an absolutely savage

 does not appear to have any regrets about the album as it was recorded back in 1997.
 The only complaint that anyone could

-was a sound that would grow on you over time, unlike this lifeless and boring reproduction.
-It is good to hear Gorgoroth playing
+it was a sound that would grow on you over time, unlike this lifeless and boring reproduction.
+It is good to hear Gorgoroth

-this sort of music again and one would hope that the next album is more in line with the older albums; however, they desperately
+playing this sort of music again and one would hope that the next album is more in line with the older albums; however, they

-the Sign of Hell 2011 was a mistake.
+Under the Sign of Hell 2011 was a mistake.
 There is not one single improvement to be found, here.
-Whatever motivated Infernus
+Whatever

-to do this shall remain a mystery.
-Rather than tarnishing their name by offering up such a bland re-recording, the band could
+motivated Infernus to do this shall remain a mystery.
+Rather than tarnishing their name by offering up such a bland re-recording,

-have been working on a new record.
-Sadly, if it shares the same type of production as this, then it may be worthless as well.
+the band could have been working on a new record.
+Sadly, if it shares the same type of production as this, then it may be

+worthless as well.
 Infernus needs to wake up and realize that Tomas Asklund is killing his band.
-It is like Gríma Wormtongue and King Théoden,
+It is like Gríma Wormtongue

-from The Lord of the Rings.
-Infernus thinks that Asklund is helping him by playing
+and King Théoden, from The Lord of the Rings.
+Infernus thinks that Asklund is helping

-drums and providing a convenient studio.
-The truth of the matter is that the miserable Swede is a cancer that needs to be
+him by playing drums and providing a convenient studio.
+The truth of the matter is that the miserable Swede is a cancer that

-carved out of Gorgoroth.
-Despite how rotten this release is, at least everyone is free to listen to the original instead.
+needs to be carved out of Gorgoroth.
+Despite how rotten this release is, at least everyone is free to listen to the original

 (26 Nov.
 2011)